 Our toe is set to 0.12 & 0.38 to increase responsiveness on turn-in and stability when we put our foot down.
 Again this does hurt straight-line speed but it lets us carry a bit more speed through the corners, especially through the final sector.

 F1 2019 favours soft suspension, which is very useful for us around Monaco.
 The bumps and elevation changes, along with the need to take a lot of kerbing, means the softest possible suspension of 1-1 is best here.

 The anti-roll bars have been set to 5-4.
 This is a compromise between ultimate speed and tyre protection.
 Stiffer anti-roll bars would help us flick through the chicanes but they would overload the tyres and increase wear.
 This is a nice middle ground.

 Ride height is set to 4-5.
-This creates a rake that helps keep the car pointy, and the higher height lets the areo bite a little more and makes riding the kerbs at the neuvelle chicane and swimming pool easier..
+This creates a rake that helps keep the car pointy, and the higher height lets the aero bite a little more and makes riding the kerbs at the Neuville Chicane and Swimming Pool easier.

 Brake bias is set to 54% to keep the front responsive.
 This can be changed in-race and moving it forward will help reduce stopping distance at the cost of some understeer.

 For ultimate one-lap pace you want higher tyre pressures, but the lower ones of 22.6 psi & 20.7 psi help to spread heat out and protect the tyres from excessive wear.

 So that's our setup for Monaco.
 It provides solid enough one lap pace for qualifying and should let you extend stints and run a one-stop race to maintain track position and give you the best chance of winning.